alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ```

 The main entry point is `getLocks()`, which gets both the IDs and the context ID we've created.
-As before, this returns an `Either[…]`, so we get nice context about the locking failures, if there are any.
+As in the InMemoryLockDao, this returns an `Either[…]`, so we get nice context about any locking failures.

 First we call `lockDao.lock(…)` on every ID, which gives us a list of `LockResult`s.
 We look for any failures with `getFailedLocks()` -- if there are any, we try to release the locks we've already taken, and return a Left.
 If all the locks succeed, we get a Right.

 The unlocking happens in `unlock()`.
-It attempts to unlocking everything, but an unlock failure just gets a warning in the logs, not a full-blown error.
+It attempts to unlock everything, but an unlock failure just gets a warning in the logs, not a full-blown error.
 We're already bubbling up an error for the locking failure, and we didn't think it worth exposing those extra errors.
+And if the callback succeeds but the unlocking fails, the operation as a whole is still a success and worth returning to the caller.

 Then we have to actually invoke the callback, and this bit gets interesting.
 We want this service to be very generic, and handle different types of function.